TEF Canada Listening Section F: A Double-Listen Strategy That Works

 03

-What should I write down on the second listen?
+What should I write on the second listen?

-Write only confirmation details: contrast words, numbers, final position, or the speaker linked to an idea.
-Then compare those notes with answer choices.
+Write only confirmation details: contrast words, numbers, the final position, or the speaker tied to a specific idea.
+Then compare those notes with the answer choices and eliminate the option that quotes a phrase but misses the meaning.

 Next step